-My faith in HP laptops is going through a crisis of confidence due to a series of failures or faults experienced by the collection of laptops within the family.
+My faith in HP laptops is going through a crisis of confidence due to a series of failures or faults experienced by the collection of laptops within the family as well as my top comparison gaming laptops.
 In the last few months, we have had:

 - A DV2000 model whose motherboard expired (26 months old); this PC has been recycled.